prefanatic/exsto/README.md

 ### MySQL

 You DO NOT NEED MySQL in order to use Exsto.
 It is completely optional.
 I had so many people three years ago thinking it was required.
-If you want to use MySQL for external acess, server data sharing, or other reasons, install the mysqloo module.
+If you want to use MySQL for external access, server data sharing, or other reasons, install the mysqloo module.
 Otherwise, you should have no reason to use it - its optional.
 Exsto has support for it, doesn't mean you should use it.

 ### Feature 'x' isn't working / I want feature 'x'